3 things you need to know about your household staff

 And while a dynamic household manual acts as backup on a daily basis, it will also automatically keep a historical record for the future.
 If your estate manager logs a note about your contractor’s visit today, uploads a new contract, or shares a task list with them, you’ll be able to find it years from now — even if the estate manager no longer works for you.
 When someone leaves, you can get a clear understanding of what they were working on, and figure out how to hire for their role moving forward.

-Having a solid system for backup ensures continuity for your household, even as staff members come and go.
+Having a solid household management system ensures continuity for your household, even as staff members come and go.

 Looking for support for your household?